Robots Build Kids!

 Why is STEAM important for kids?

 Science, Technology, Engineering, Art and Math are the foundation for solving the world’s greatest problems.
 We need to encourage the children of today to excel in these topics so they can save the world.
-And STEAM careers are exciting, fun and pay well while solving those and many other problems.
+STEAM careers are exciting, fun, and pay well while solving those and many other problems.
+Even students who do not pursue STEAM careers will benefit from the skills they gain through greater understanding of technology, problem-solving and communication.

 How will my child participate in competitions?